How Does the Fed Funds Rate Impact CD Yields?

 Data sources: Effective Fed Funds Rate: FRED.
 3-month CD Rates: FRED.

-Other Factors that Impact CD Rates
+Other Factors that Impact CD Yields

 How Risk Impacts CD Yields